shipstation/fluxed/README.md

 The current state of the store.
 You should avoid accessing this externally, but can be useful in store methods to check the existing state & computing new state from it.

+`store.mount(path: string, subStore: Store) => void`

+Mounts a subStore at a given path.
+The whenever the sub-store is updated, the parent store's subscriptions will also be notified.

 ### Provider

 `<Provider />` is a higher-order component which has a required `store` property.
 Internally provider sets the supplied `store` on the [context](https://facebook.github.io/react/docs/context.html) allowing any `connectedComponent` created via `connect` to access the store given to the `<Provider />` regardless of where the connected components live within the component hierarchy.